authelia/authelia/docs/content/en/integration/openid-connect/grafana/index.md

 ### Application

-To configure [Grafana] to utilize Authelia as an [OpenID Connect 1.0] Provider you have two effective options:
+To configure [Grafana] to utilize Authelia as an [OpenID Connect 1.0] Provider, you have two effective options:

 #### Configuration File